cwolter97/max-post-poc/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-To work properly, you will need `http://127.0.0.1:4200` created as a Custom Workspace URL in your NICE CXone business unit.
+To test properly, you will need `http://127.0.0.1:4200` created as a Custom Workspace URL in your NICE CXone business unit.
 Then launch MAX to load your page.

 ## Code scaffolding